Calculating The Basic Child Support Obligation In New York, Part II

 Parental Income Cap

 If you and your spouse have $1,000,000 in combined parental income and two kids, will the court apply 25% to $1,000,000 and find a basic child support obligation of $250,000 per year?
 Very likely not.

-It is common practice for courts in New York to assign a cap to the combined parental income – recently as high as $400,000 in New York City – and to apply the appropriate child support percentage up to that cap.
+It is common practice for courts in New York to assign a cap to the combined parental income – sometimes even high into the mid six figures – and to apply the appropriate child support percentage up to that cap.

 In our example case, with combined parental income of $300,000, the court might set the cap on combined parental income around $225,000.
 (It might also set the cap higher or lower than $225,000.
 This is impossible to predict with perfect accuracy!)
 It would then apply the child support percentage (25%) to the remainder of that number above $154,000. $225,000 minus $154,000 = $71,000.
 The resulting number, $17,750 (25% of $71,000), would be added to the basic child support obligation of $38,500 from above.